AaronBertrand/ParamParser/README.md

 - Run `init.ps1`, which will extract the latest version of `ScriptDom.dll` from [here](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download) into the script root
 - To run, in any PS session, `cd` to the repository folder, then:
   - `Import-Module ./ParamParser.psd1`
+  - For a raw script:
-  - `Get-ParsedParams -script "CREATE PROCEDURE dbo.foo @bar int = 1 AS PRINT 1;"`
+    - `Get-ParsedParams -Script "CREATE PROCEDURE dbo.foo @bar int = 1 AS PRINT 1;"`
+  - For a file or folder:
-  - `Get-ParsedParams -file "./dirDemo/dir1/sample1.sql"`
+    - `Get-ParsedParams -File "./dirDemo/dir1/sample1.sql"`
-  - `Get-ParsedParams -directory "./dirDemo/"`
+    - `Get-ParsedParams -Directory "./dirDemo/"`
+  - For a database:
+    - Using current Windows Auth credentials:
+      - `Get-ParsedParams -Server "server\instance" -Database "db"`
+    - To prompt for different Windows Auth credentials:
+      - `Get-ParsedParams -Server "server" -Database "db" -Prompt $true`
+    - To pass in a SecureString SQL Auth password (assuming you'd get securestring from another source):
+      - `$pw = "password" | ConvertTo-SecureString -AsPlainText -Force`
+      - `Get-ParsedParams -Server "server" -Database "db" -Username "username" -SecurePassword $pw`
+    - To pass in a plaintext SQL Auth password (least desirable method):
+      - `Get-ParsedParams -Server "server" -Database "db" -Username "username" -InsecurePassword "password"`
 - For unit testing, install Pester
   - `Install-Module Pester`
   - This will allow you to execute unit tests for validation during development efforts